 In this Central Study students study electronic, biochemical, digital and language-based communication.
 They look at how humans interpret, change, adapt, transform and control communication systems.
 There is an initial focus on understanding electronics and some associated mathematics through self-paced challenges, leading into the intertextuality of science communication to the biochemistry of communication within organisms.
-The connection between chemical communications and states of awareness leads into an in-depth study of language based on Macbeth.
+The connection between chemical communications and states of awareness leads to an in-depth study of language based on Macbeth.

 Students will work to develop their individual and collaborative work, and see the connections between the different curriculum areas.
-Skills such as science inquiry, intertextual analysis and calculations are interleaved, drawing from content in Physics, Mathematics, English/EAL, Chemistry, and Biology.
+Skills such as scientific inquiry, intertextual analysis and calculations are interleaved, drawing from content in Physics, Mathematics, English/EAL, Chemistry, and Biology.

 Concepts covered in Communication Systems include: